-One of my sincerest obsessions in Asian cuisine would undoubtedly be the Sichuan Mala Hot Pot, a sensational mouth numbing experience which is like no other in the world.
-And because of this we traced the unique and somewhat formidable eating experience back to its origins, to Chongqing China (actually we were travelling in the area and thought we’d call in).
+One of my sincerest obsessions in Asian cuisine would undoubtedly be the Sichuan Mala Hot Pot, a sensational mouth-numbing experience that is like no other in the world.
+And because of this, we traced the unique and somewhat formidable eating experience back to its origins, to Chongqing China (actually we were travelling in the area and thought we’d call in).
 In search of the original Sichuan Mala hot pot, or at least the first known commercial hot pot restaurant, at Cygnet Hot Pot.
 And yes, I know “Chongqing isn’t even in Sichuan Province” but until 14 March 1997 it was, when Chongqing separated to become an independent municipality, as it followed in the steps of other huge Chinese cities like Beijing and Shanghai.
 As Chongqing is so ridiculously huge that it is often cited as being the largest city in the world, although, the world’s biggest municipality would be the better term.
-Anyway, this is not about urban statistics, it is about the addictive mouth numbing sensation of the Sichuan Mala Hot Pot, and while we regularly eat relatively authentic hot pots in Asia, like Shabu Shabu, Suki Yaki, and Jim Jum, we are yet to find anything similar to the original Sichuan Mala Hot Pot experiences outside of China.
+Anyway, this is not about urban statistics, it is about the addictive mouth-numbing sensation of the Sichuan Mala Hot Pot, and while we regularly eat relatively authentic hot pots in Asia, like Shabu Shabu, Suki Yaki, and Jim Jum, we are yet to find anything similar to the original Sichuan Mala Hot Pot experiences outside of China.

 Cygnet’s Sichuan Mala Hot Pot

-So the first Sichuan Mala Hot Pot restaurant of anywhere, is said to be Cygnet Hotpot, and in Chongqing we call in to their branch at Hongya Cave, because two birds with one stone, the location is also a huge tourist attraction.
+So the first Sichuan Mala Hot Pot restaurant of anywhere is said to be Cygnet Hotpot, and in Chongqing we call into their branch at Hongya Cave, because two birds with one stone, the location is also a huge tourist attraction.
 Plus it’s real easy to reach by metro.
 We also call in on our day of arrival, during late evening hours, when I’m fairly sure they didn’t want us to be there, given the lady at the door had someone usher us to a completely different Sichuan Mala hot pot place opposite.
 We were then just pointed back to where we came from, because we asked for Cygnet.
 And this may have been due to my somewhat confused greeting when I wied to the woman at the door, as if we were still in Thailand, and then gave a bit of a bow, as if we were in Japan.
 We had just arrived.
 Anyway, I undoubtedly looked odd covering both generic Asian greetings at once, when neither actually fitted the current situation.
 So it was an awkward start, but we were otherwise ushered to a seat at a Hot Pot table, in a rather empty and dull restaurant.
-We continued to order the iconic Sichuan mala pepper broth, which is a mouth numbing combination of chilli heat and the numbing sensation of Sichuan peppercorns, as well as a paste of garlic cumin and other spices.
+We continued to order the iconic Sichuan mala pepper broth, which is a mouth-numbing combination of chilli heat and the numbing sensation of Sichuan peppercorns, as well as a paste of garlic cumin and other spices.
 It comes served in a split hot pot, with the Sichuan Mala soup on one side, and a fishy broth of dried shrimp maybe, onion and mushroom, on the opposite.
 We pretty much ignored the opposite.
 We then picked the more palatable looking meats from the menu, only to slip up slightly with a chewy plate of, what I’m guessing were, pigs’ colon.

 The Hai Di Lao Hot Pots